elucian/bee/syntax/overview.md

 The statement is executed only if the expression evaluate to True.

 **restrictions:**
-1. Do not use with type statement;
+1. Can not use "if" with type statement;
-1. Do not use with make statement;
+1. Can not use "if" with make statement;
-1. Do not use with block statement;
+1. Can not use "if" with block statement;

 ```
 make a := 0 ∈ Z;

 ** conditional execution
-alter a := 1 if a ≡ 0;
+alter a := 1 if a = 0;

 ** conditional print
-print "a is 0" if a ≡ 0;
+print "a is 0" if a = 0;
 print "a >  0" if a ≥ 0;
 ```